 For those who are new to the world of CBD, in addition to purchasing a high-quality product, it’s important to optimize your dosage and delivery for the desired effect.

-For instance, vape pens deliver immediate benefits that dwindle within an hour or two, whereas oral CBD oil takes longer to kick in — but its effects can last 8-12 hours.
+For instance, vape pens deliver immediate benefits that dwindle within an hour or two, whereas oral CBD tinctures take longer to kick in — but their effects can last eight to 12 hours.

 For help choosing the best products and optimizing your CBD dosage, check out this article.